Pieces of Writing. All sorts here. Quite a few travel diaries, some articles, essays, a letter, a quiz, poetry, general fun with words...

 A morning in the sun.

 I was in Yangon, capital of Myanmar, formerly known under British rule as Rangoon, capital of Burma.
 But today I left behind the gleaming pagodas and everyday city life, and crossed the river to the warren of slums and dusty lanes that form the vast multi-shanty towns of Dala.
-Yangon, the noisy, taxi-tootling sprawl that […]
+Yangon, the noisy, taxi-tootling sprawl that is the […]

 Read More